Fireman89/CS-Project/README.md

 Tana 1983(1.3.2).exe
 --Now speeds up on increasing score--moved commands from adressi 00401606 to 00401617, allowing room for SUB ECX,dword ptr[rbp+ -0x8], decreasing sleep cycle (default 100 in this version) by current score.
 2 free bytes right after call

+Tana 1983(1.4.6).exe
+--Rewrote direction change check (where it reads arrow input, now 00401610-61d) to have snake always have '0' as head, allow room for check slowing down speed (more sleep) for vertical directions (from 004016a1-b2)